D4C-lolu/wallet-app/README.md

 ## 💳 The Merchant Tier System

-VervePay operates on a progressive trust model with three distinct levels.
+VerveGuard operates on a progressive trust model with three distinct levels.
 Movement between tiers is governed by `TierConfig` and KYC verification status.

 1. **TIER_1:** Initial entry level with restricted transaction and account limits.
 2. **TIER_2:** Intermediate level.
 Requires `KYC_APPROVED` status.